 You can begin growing leeks as soon as the ground can be worked in the spring.
 Sow seeds directly into the garden.
 While the plants are hardy, the seeds need a little warmth in the soil to sprout.
 So, if you plant them too early, they may not sprout for a while.

 Also, to get a jump on the growing season, sow seeds indoors.
 Then, transplant them when seedlings are big enough to handle.
 The plants can also

-After germination and the plants have grow an inch or more, thin to 8-12
+After germination and the plants have grown an inch or more, thin to 8-12 inches apart.

 Growing Leeks is easy.
 The plants take up very little space.

 Grow the plants on average to rich, well-draining garden soil.

 The plants do not need a lot of fertilizer.
 Use a general-purpose fertilizer at planting time, and again in mid-summer.

 Keep soil moist, not wet.
 Add extra water during drought and hot weather.

 Keep the plants well weeded.
 Weeds can overcrowd the plants, especially when the plants are young.